 - Heat enough oil in a pan over medium heat to cover the falafel at least halfway.
-Form the mixture into balls by squeezing it with your hands.
+Take about 1 and a half tablespoons of the falafel mixture and form it into a ball by squeezing it together with your hands.
 If they’re not sticking together well you can add another tablespoon of flour (I find that patting the chickpeas dry first prevents the need to add more flour later).

 - Fry the falafel in batches, flipping once, until they’re golden brown on both sides.
 Remove to a paper-towel lined plate to drain.

 - If you’re making a falafel pita, carefully slice open your pitas and stuff with lettuce, sliced cucumber, sliced tomato and red onion.
 Dollop over the vegan tzatziki and serve.